folio-org/okapi/doc/securing.md

 #### Log in

 We can reuse the credentials we used for creating the login user.
-We need to save the headers in /tmp, so we can extract the auth token
+We need to save the headers in /tmp, so we can extract the auth token.

 ```script
 curl -w '\n' -D /tmp/loginheaders -X POST  \